Lightning Returns: Final Fantasy XIII: Reviews

 Lightning Returns has received mixed reviews from critics.
 The game scored 37/40 in Famitsu magazine, with the reviewers giving scores of 10, 10, 9 and 8 out of 10 for each console version of the game.
 Famitsu later gave the game an "Excellence" award during the 2013 Famitsu Awards.
 Review aggregator website Metacritic gave the Xbox 360 version 69/100 based on 21 reviews, and the PlayStation 3 version 66/100 based on 62 reviews.

 The battle system gained the highest amount of praise.
 Matt Elliot of Official PlayStation Magazine said the battle system was fun and "[felt] like Final Fantasy: an energetic, modern approximation of combat that was previously turn-based".
-IGN's Marty Sliva greatly enjoyed the battle system, saying that "Lightning Returns did a great job of empowering me to create a [trio of Schema] that felt unique and personal".
+IGN Marty Sliva greatly enjoyed the battle system, saying that "Lightning Returns did a great job of empowering me to create a [trio of Schema] that felt unique and personal".
 Joe Juba of Game Informer was also pleased with the system which he considered to be an improvement over the previous two XIII games, noting that the switching of Schema created "a fast-paced, high-tension system that makes fights exciting".
-Eurogamer's Simon Parkin called it "perhaps the best and certainly most flexible version yet" when compared to the other XIII games, while GameSpot's Kevin VanOrd stated that if it were not for a few flaws such as the blocking, "it may have even found a place among Final Fantasys better battle systems".
+Eurogamers Simon Parkin called it "perhaps the best and certainly most flexible version yet" when compared to the other XIII games, while GameSpots Kevin VanOrd stated that if it were not for a few flaws such as the blocking, "it may have even found a place among Final Fantasys better battle systems".
 Famitsu generally cited the battle system as "excellent", noting it as fast-paced and fun, but also noting that some enemies were tricky even on Easy mode.
 It also praised the level of "uniqueness" available in garb customization.